Laragervaise/Reflex-Game/README.md

 # Reflex-Game
-Game about reflexex coded on a STK-300 card
+Game about reflexes coded on a STK-300 card